 At the Dead Sea we stopped at the premier beach, so we could experience the Dead Sea's therapeutic qualities and to make sure we could actually swim and or float in it.
 I have never seen so much salt in one place!
 Our excursion was capped with a bumpy Jeep ride on a desert safari ride through the moonscape-like Judean Hills.

 Back in Jerusalem, we viewed the “Night Spectacular,” where the Tower of David comes to life with a spectacular Sound and Light Show.

 On our last full day in Israel, and after inspecting the newly opened Orient Hotel in Jerusalem, we set off with lots of energy on a private tour of the Yad VaShem Holocaust Museum, the Children’s Memorial and Avenue of the Righteous Gentiles.
 At the Israel Museum we viewed the model of Jerusalem from the Second Temple Period and the Dead Sea Scrolls exhibited in the Shrine of the Book.

 We enjoyed a wine tasting workshop at the Mirror Bar in the Mamilla Hotel, topped off with a farewell dinner at their rooftop restaurant before being transferred back to the airport, where our VIP Service whisked us through airport security and straight up to our airline gate.

-Regardless of one's religion, a trip to Israel is an experience everyone should make for themselves.
+Regardless of one's religion, an Israel vacation is an experience everyone should make for themselves.
 I would go back in a heartbeat, and I felt safe throughout this journey.